geode-sdk/docs/getting-started/cpp-stuff.md

 Once its installed, you should now have a working C++ compiler installed that is suited for GD mod development.

 Please note that Visual Studio **2022** or higher is required.
-2019 might work but anything lower will definitely not, as they don't support C++20 properly.
+2019 or lower will not work, as they don't support C++20 properly.

 ### MacOS